Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: The Data

 \section{The Data}

-In this section, we describe the datasets used in our analysis. \Cref{sec:parlamint} describes the ParlaMint project, which collected and preprocessed the data, while in \Cref{sec:datasets} we provide information on the actually used datasets.
+In this section, we describe the datasets used in our analysis.
+Section \ref{sec:parlamint} describes the ParlaMint project, which collected and preprocessed the data, while in Section \ref{sec:datasets} we provide information on the actually used datasets and graphically present distributions of MP's age and gender across parliaments.